 After a couple of hours of setup, I was in business with my own RSS feeder and reader apps.
 What’s cool is that I can host the service for friends and family, too, saving everyone a few bucks.
 The load on the server is very light.
 I’m using the lowest memory Digital Ocean droplet, at about $5/month.
 I rationalize this with “well it’s not a new subscription service fee, it’s just an increase in a subscription I already have”.
 Argh.

 Miniflux works great in a web browser for my Windows 10 corporate day use.
 It allow uses Fever, which allows me to use a number of reader apps.
-I’m using Unread on iOS, and Reeder on MacOS, both work great.
+I’m using Reeder on iOS and MacOS.